The Sun (United Kingdom): Changes

-In 1979, the paper endorsed the Conservative Margaret Thatcher in the year's general election at the end of a process which had been under way for some time, though The Sun had not initially been enthusiastic about Thatcher.
+The paper endorsed the Conservative Margaret Thatcher in the 1979 UK general election at the end of a process which had been under way for some time although The Sun had not initially been enthusiastic about Thatcher.
 On 3 May 1979, it ran the unequivocal front-page headline, "VOTE TORY THIS TIME".
 The Daily Star had been launched in 1978 by Express Newspapers, and by 1981 had begun to affect sales of The Sun.
 Bingo was introduced as a marketing tool, and a 2p drop in cover price removed the Daily Star's competitive advantage, opening a new circulation battle which resulted in The Sun neutralising the threat of the new paper.
 The new editor of The Sun, Kelvin MacKenzie, took up his post in 1981 just after those developments, and, according to Bruce Page, "changed the British tabloid concept more profoundly than [Larry] Lamb did".
 Under MacKenzie, the paper became "more outrageous, opinionated and irreverent than anything ever produced in Britain".